AlenDavid/AlenDavid/README.md

 ## What do I do?

 - 🔭  I’m currently working on three projects: A Ticket app, a IPTV Security and a Template/Theming website.
 - 🌱  I’m currently learning Machine Learning concepts, Nestjs and Go.
-- 👯 I’m looking to collaborate on Open Source projects
+- 👯  I’m looking to collaborate on Open Source projects!
 - 🤔  I’m looking for help with Machine Learning applications in js, java and Go.
 - 💬  Ask me about anything!
-I'll love to help you1
+I'll love to help you!
 - 📫  How to reach me: twitter.com/davidalen_
-- 😄 Pronouns: he/him/beatiful
+- 😄  Pronouns: he/him/beatiful.
-- ⚡ Fun fact: I'm the best chess player between my friends
+- ⚡  Fun fact: I'm the best chess player between my friends!